-The Board has three working committees which parallel the organizational divisions of the College: the Academic Affairs Committee, the Public Affairs Committee and the Administration and Finance Committee.
+The Board has four working committees which parallel the organizational divisions of the College: the Academic Affairs Committee, the Finance and Audit Committee, the Compensation Committee and the Executive Committee.
 These committees meet as needed prior to established Board meetings to review relevant issues to be presented at the Board meetings.

 Fred J. Abbate